klaemo/cloudfront-tls/Readme.md

     --cert-id <IAM ServerCertId>             The ID of your cert in IAM.
     -c, --cert <cert>                        Path to the public key certificate.
     -k, --key <key>                          Path to the private key.
+    -n, --cert-name <certificate name>       A unique name for the server certificate.
     -i, --intermediate <intermediate certs>  Path to the concatenated intermediate certificates.

 ```

 All the options are optional ;-).
 When using `--cert-id` you don't need to provide `cert`, `key` and `intermediate`.
-If you don't already have your certificate in IAM, provide at least `cert` and `key` so they can be uploaded to IAM for you.
+If you don't already have your certificate in IAM, provide at least `cert`, `key` and 'cert-name' so it can be uploaded to IAM for you.

 `cloudfront-tls -a www.my-site.com my-bucket.s3.aws.com` creates a distribution for the specified origin and
 sets up the alias `www.my-site.com`.